harinath0906/DeepLearning-based-Sentiment-Analysis/README.md

 The dataset used here is from https://ai.stanford.edu/~amaas/data/sentiment/

 ## Below are some techniques covered and demonstrated in the Jupyter Notebook
-Data preprocessing - using nltk and regex patterns CBOW Word2Vec modelling
+* Data preprocessing - using nltk and regex patterns
+* CBOW Word2Vec modelling
-Character based Word2Vec modelling
+* Character based Word2Vec modelling
-LSTM based sequence model
+* Bi-LSTM based sequence model
-PyTorch
+* PyTorch
-Visualisation using matplotlib
+* Visualisation using matplotlib
-Hyperparameter Optimization
+* Hyperparameter Optimization

 ## Main goal: